iris-lew/projects/project_006_AES/ReadMe.md

 Models trained on ASAP-AES essay sets.
 Includes 7 models where each set is added into the training with the previous set(s) (i.e., Model 1 is trained on Set 1, predicting on Sets 2-8; Model 2 is trained on Sets 1-2, predicting on Sets 3-8; and so on so forth.).
+* AES_4_custom_loss_function.ipynb: Developing the custom loss function
+* AES_5_model_custom_loss.ipynb: Using the custom loss function in the model.
+The model is trained on AES-AES essays and domain1_score.